theusaf/gungi.js/README.md

 - load save
 - check for mate / stalemate
 - screen resolution
-- port to js to make accessible to play online
+- port to js to make accessible for online play

 ---
 *Any feedback is appreciated.*